lerichard95/rile-cs203-data2/data2 brainstorming.md

 #Planning the API
 ===
 [x] Devise Abstraction strategy- what should be an interface?
   - What operations should be done on the finite bag?
   - Can items be removed from finite bags?
-[ ]
-[ ]
+YES

 #Submission